davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/provisioners/file.html.markdown

   machine.
 This value must be a writable location and any parent directories must already exist.

+* `direction` (string) - The direction of the file transfer.
+This defaults to "upload."
+If it is set to "download" then the file "source" in the machine wll be downloaded locally to "destination"

 ## Directory Uploads

 The file provisioner is also able to upload a complete directory to the